 top of page

-Muscle pain with no reason & injury will limit your activity, causing stress and frustration.
+Muscle pain with no reason & and injury will limit your activity, causing stress and frustration.
 The most common causes of muscle pain are tension, anxiety, overuse, and minor injuries.
 This pain is usually localized, affecting just a few muscles or a small body part.
 Still, some pain may refer to an unlikely part of your body, like deep dull achy spasms.
 Pain can be acute or chronic.

 Almost everyone has had sore muscles after exercising or working too much.
 Some soreness can be a regular part of healthy exercise.
 But, in other cases, muscles can become strained.
 Muscle strain can be mild to severe - the muscle group has been stretched too much.
 Lifting heavy things in the wrong way can also strain the muscles in your back.
 This injury can be very painful and even cause chronic pain that will last a long time and make it hard to do everyday things.
 A group of muscles contracted repetitively or through repetitive motions used in jobs, or hobbies may cause stress-related muscle tension.